kobotoolbox/kpi/kpi/docs/api/v2/asset_permission_assignments/clone.md

-## Clone permissions from another asset using uid
+## Clone permission assignments from another asset using uid

 Where `clone_from` is the source uid.